Learn how to improve your FICO credit score so you can qualify for loans and credit cards at low rates.

 New credit

-This factor looks at the number of hard credit inquiries you’ve had in the past six months.
-Hard credit inquiries happen anytime you authorize a credit check, during a loan or credit application.
-Too many inquiries means you’re taking on too much debt at once.
-That’s why it’s bad for your score.
+This factor looks at the number of times you’ve had your credit pulled — your credit score and report has been accessed — within the past six months.
+Hard credit inquiries are generated whenever a credit check is authorized, such as submitting loan or credit application.
+Too many inquiries can imply you’re taking on too much debt at once, which doesn’t look good to potential lenders.

 Understand How Inquiries Affect Credit Score